- Resources and references

 - All blood sampling techniques in the rat

-Tail vein sampling is suitable for all strains and for competent individuals, is quick and simple to perform.
+Tail vein sampling is suitable for all strains of rat.
+With proper training, the procedure is quick and simple to perform.
 However, this technique requires the rats to be warmed in order to dilate the blood vessel prior to taking the sample.
 This can be stressful and can cause dehydration due to salivation, in addition to increasing metabolic rate, which may affect the experimental data.
 As a result, other routes such as saphenous vein sampling should be considered where possible.
 View the tail vein sampling technique below.

 To avoid bruising and damage to the tail, normally no more than eight blood samples should be taken per session and in any one 24-hour period.
 Where it is necessary and justifiable to take more, the use of temporary cannulation or surgical cannulation should be considered.
 The number of attempts to take a blood sample should be minimised (no more than three needle sticks in any one attempt) and sufficient time should be given for the tail to recover between blood sampling sessions.
 Alternate sides of the tail should be used and needle punctures moved towards the tail base.